-Situated in the former Reading Room and Archive of the Broodthaers Society of America, MBnb comprises the entire 750-square-foot parlor floor in a 120-year-old brownstone located in the Hamilton Heights section of Harlem, New York.
+The Broodthaers Society of America is pleased to host MBnb, an integrated live/work venture where the small “b” stands for business.
+Adjacent to the Archive and Reading Room of the Broodthaers Society of America, MBnb comprises the parlor floor in a 125-year-old brownstone located in the Hamilton Heights section of Harlem, New York.

 Guests of the original MBnb, launched in 2015, gave it a five-star rating for overall convenience, comfort, service, and connectivity.
 Travel to and from the new MBnb is available via public transit, taxi, or ride sharing and is convenient from all New York-area airports.

 MBnb is an ongoing artwork influenced by the great Belgian artist Marcel Broodthaers.
 It was conceived, in part, to explore what it might mean to "sell something and succeed in life” in what is euphemistically referred to as the sharing economy, fifty years after Broodthaers uttered those doomed, aspirational words.